-Included as attachments hereto are a June 20, 2016 letter from Tony Bomkamp of Glenn Lukos Associates which provides a review of the biological impacts associated with Option 1 Modified.
-Also attached are the Habitat Mitigation and Monitoring Plan and Native Plant Restoration Plan prepared by Glenn Lukos Associates dated April 2014 which are referenced herein under Biological Resources.
-As noted above, the Linscott, Law & Greenspan evaluation of the traffic impacts related to Option 1 Modified is also attached.
-In addition, the Gnatcatcher Focused Survey dated July 8, 2016 and prepared for the Cielo Vista project is attached for reference.
+Included as attachments hereto are a:

+- Attachment A View Simulations and explanations of the view related to the proposed access roadway bridge. - Attachment B June 20, 2016 letter from Tony Bomkamp of Glenn Lukos Associates, which provides a review of the biological impacts associated with Option 1 Modified.
+Also attached are the - Attachment C The Habitat Mitigation and Monitoring Plan and the Native Plant Restoration Plan prepared by Glenn Lukos Associates dated April 2014, which are referenced herein under Biological Resources. - Attachment D The Gnatcatcher Focused Survey dated July 8, 2016 and prepared for the Cielo Vista project. - Attachment E The Linscott Law & Greenspan evaluation of the traffic impacts related to Option 1 Modified.